nearform/nceubadge/docs-source/content/getting-started/using-prototyping-area.md

 As always, the [Espruino web-site](https://www.espruino.com/) has lots more info and examples.

-## Pin/Hole behaviour
+## Hole behaviour
-The edge holes and the corner holes each have slightly different capabilities as follows:
+The edge holes and the corner holes each have slightly different capabilities.

-### Proto pins
+### Prototype holes

 * 0 - Digital I/O Only
 * 1 - Digital I/O Only